Paebbels/pyVersioning/doc/index.rst

 ##########################

-The Python package ``pyVersioning`` offers a template tool to write version information for any programming language as a source file that can be included into the normal build flow.
+The Python package ``pyVersioning`` offers a template tool to write version information for any programming language as a source file that can be included into the normal application build flow.

 The main idea is to provide a unified tool to collect all necessary version information from a configuration file, user defined parameters, version control systems (e.g. Git) or environment variables.
 Especially the latter ones can be